SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/source-info.md

 ## JSON Configuration

 Sources can be configured using UTF-8 encoded JSON files with the Collector Management API.
-See [how to use JSON to configure Sources](/docs/send-data/use-json-configure-sources), or [Sumo Logic Terraform Resource](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/cloud_to_cloud_source) if you are using Terraform,for more details.
+See [How to use JSON to configure sources](/docs/send-data/use-json-configure-sources), or [Sumo Logic Terraform Resource](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs/resources/cloud_to_cloud_source) if you are using Terraform,for more details.